Monthly DIY Projects

 Replace old taps and rearrange your towel rails if you need to.

 If you’ve got toilet holders and towel rails that are broken or which need replacing, all you need is a trip to Ikea or another similar store to purchase reasonably-priced replacements.
 There are always directions on the packs if you’re unsure of how to erect them.
-See how you can put new tiles in your bathroom here.
+See how you can revamp your bathroom here.

 You can also use this time to re-paint the walls that look a bit tired.
 Please note that you’ll need paint specifically formulated to deal with the moisture of the bathroom.
 Any old paint won’t do.
 You can see this article that shows you how to prepare a room for painting.